-The property has been altered in the past to form the current layout, and our valuation assumes all necessary consents/approvals were obtained.
-These works are most likely Historic.
+The property has been altered/extended in the past to form the current layout, but these works are mostly Historic.
+Our valuation assumes all consents/approvals were obtained.

 Your Legal Advisor should confirm exact boundaries and liabilities for any shared/common areas serving the subject property.